tahmid9119/ClassScheduling/README.md

 # Introduction
-We have taken First Come First Serve Scheduling,  Round Robin and Shortest Job First Scheduling.
+We have taken Round Robin and Shortest Job First Scheduling.
-To balance the workload we have modified the FCFS scheduling, then created other two which are RR and SJF respectively.

 # Consideration
 Here we are considering that arrival time for all processes is 0.